kleinerman/dobie/docs/front_end_specs.rst

 .. image:: images_front_end_specs/access_pas_per.png

-The user should select the organization and the person which its accesses will be added, edited or removed.
+For the first screen **(Person -> Passage)**, the user should select the organization and the person which its accesses will be added, edited or removed.
-In the right side of the screen, the access of the person will be shown with the description of the passage and a checkbox will shown if the access is for all days of weeks.
+In the right side of the screen, the accesses of the person will be shown with the description of the passage, its corresponding zone and a checkbox wich will show if the access is for all days of weeks.

-For the first screen, to get all accesses of an specific person to show them in the right side the following method should be sent to the server:
+For this screen, to get all accesses of an specific person to show them in the right side the following method should be sent to the server:

 **Method:** GET